benking-web/Greenwood-library-website/README.md

 Before raising a pull request for Jamie's update-events branch, I ensured to pull the latest changes into `update-events`.

-see screen shot pictures above.
+see screen shot pictures above. thanks